chihacknight/chihacknight.org/_posts/events/2020-07-28-matt-martin.md

 categories:
   - events
 links:
-title: "Police reform in Chicago: why it's taking so long and what we can do about it?"
+title: "Police reform in Chicago: why it's taking so long and what we can do about it"
 description: "Join us for a conversation with 47th Ward Alderman Matt Martin to discuss the status of police reform in Chicago and why the CPD budget must remain part of that discussion."
 speakers:
  - "Matt Martin, 47th Ward Alderman"